FUKU, A Meme Coin, Will Be Initially Listed On Coinw Exchange

-(MENAFN- GlobeNewsWire - Nasdaq) Dubai, UAE, Aug.
-09, 2024 (GLOBE NEWSWIRE) -- CoinW, the world's pioneering Cryptocurrency trading platform , will initially list FUKU, on the MEME Zone.
+CoinW, the world's pioneering Cryptocurrency trading platform , will initially list FUKU, on the MEME Zone.
 For all CoinW users, the FUKU/USDT will be officially available for trading on August 9th 2024, at 10:00 (UTC).
-To celebrate the listing of FUKU, we are launching the "FUKU bounty program: Register & Trade & Retweet" event with a reward pool of 5,000 USDT.
+To celebrate the listing of FUKU, we are launching the“FUKU bounty program: Register & Trade & Retweet” event with a reward pool of 5,000 USDT.

 A Tribute to KabosuMama's Newest Family Member